The Compounding Center Earns Gateway Certified® Accreditation for EPCIS

 Further Proof, and What it Could Mean for Consumers

-These concerns align with the results of a recent survey conducted by the FDA and the Partnership for DSCSA Governance: close to one-third of pharmacies surveyed reported they are routinely receiving serialized data from 20% or less of their suppliers, and only 10% of them said they were receiving serialized data routinely from 95% to 100% of their suppliers.
+These concerns align with the results of a recent survey conducted by the FDA and the Partnership for DSCSA Governance in June: close to one-third of pharmacies surveyed reported they are routinely receiving serialized data from 20% or less of their suppliers, and only 10% of them said they were receiving serialized data routinely from 95% to 100% of their suppliers.

 The National Association of Chain Drug Stores (NACDS) gave their own input on DSCSA preparedness.
 The organization believes a phased, renewed approach to compliance is necessary, considering the number of manufacturer-level trading partners who are failing to provide complete and accurate EPCIS data consistently.
 Relying on the Waiver, Exception, and Exemption process alone could withhold negative implications for consumers, including higher prices and drug shortages.